 In comments on posts now several weeks old, a lady took offence to me talking about some women needing to grow up.
-As we discussed, it because clear she hears something in that I had not intended:
+As we discussed, it because clear she hears something in those words I had not intended:

 I hear a huge difference between “you need to grow” and “you need to grow up”.
 I have usually heard and used that phrase with smug, superiority.
 It sounds like you and Lori hear something different in it.